 Depending on the cause, acute liver failure can sometimes be reversed with treatment.
 In many situations, though, a liver transplant may be the only cure.

 Signs and symptoms of acute liver failure may include:

-- A yellowing of your skin and eyeballs (jaundice)
+- Yellowing of your skin and eyeballs (jaundice)

-- A general sense of not feeling well
+- A general sense of feeling unwell (malaise)

 - Disorientation or confusion